Tamworth, Staffordshire: Media

 In 1868 The Tamworth Herald was launched by Daniel Addison, with its original premises in Silver Street.
 Mr Addison continued to publish the paper for nine years until 29 October 1877, when it was taken over by a consortium of leading townsmen.
 In modern day, the newspaper is owned by Reach Regionals Ltd, a part of Reach PLC.
 Its reporters also contribute local news stories to the Birmingham Mails website, Birmingham Live in addition to their print based activities.

 In recent years the print version of Tamworth Herald has dwindled.
 The 2020 circulation figures from the Audit Bureau of Circulation show that for that year their circulation was just 4,723 a week.
 The Tamworth Herald was crowned ‘Newspaper of the Year’ at the Midland Media Awards in both 2016 and 2017.

-JA media produces a lot of Tamworth News and Heritage videos.
-In 2018, JAmedia has the distinction of broadcasting the first full council meetings, (these are now live-streamed by the Council) and live-streaming the Tamworth Election Counts and results.
+JAMedia produces a lot of Tamworth News and Heritage videos.
+In 2018, JAMedia had the distinction of broadcasting the first full Council meetings, (these are now live-streamed by the Council) and live-streaming the Tamworth election counts and results.

 Local radio stations are BBC Radio WM on 95.3 FM, Capital Mid-Counties on 101.6 FM, Greatest Hits Radio Birmingham & The West Midlands on 105.2 FM, Hits Radio Birmingham on 96.4 FM and a community radio station, Radio Tamworth, which broadcasts on 106.8 FM.

 Tamworth lies in the BBC West Midlands and ITV Central television regions.
 Television signals are received from the Sutton Coldfield transmitter.